MaximeCaty/LibBSC-for-.NET/README.md

 I've seen **over 98% reduction** on highly structured numerical datasets at level 3 🔥

-**Note:** Running via Azure Functions or Business Central introduces overhead (interop + data transfer), reducing raw speed.
-Default Azure plan does not support multithread, neither interop from Business Central.
+**Note:** Running via Azure Functions add the http transfer overher, in Business Central OnPrem also add inerop overhead and does not support multithread, reducing raw speed.
+Default Azure Function plan offer only 1 core.

 ### Benchmarks